 RRT aims to deliver a smart, safe, reliable and consistent public transport service to the people of Rustenburg through hard work, passion, enthusiasm and a genuine care for the needs of people

-The complete integrated public transport system comprises four phases and aims to cover 80% of the Municipality’s catchment area.
+The complete integrated public transport system is comprised of four phases and aims to cover 80% of the Municipality’s catchment area.
 These routes will link with a wider network of bus and taxi routes across the district to ensure that everyone has access to fast, reliable, safe and affordable transport within easy walking distance from their homes, places of work and recreation, and public facilities such as schools and hospitals.

 The Rustenburg Rapid Transport project in focus:

 Reach your destination sure and safe with Yarona™

 Without affordable, safe and reliable public transport our lives are empty.
 Yarona™ our rapid transport system is poised to infuse renewed hope and belief in the seamless movement of people and goods around our City.
 It also reignites belief in the endless possibilities of economic benefit and job opportunities flowing from a reliable transport system.